 Please visit The Tech Owl LIVE Community Forums and speak your mind!

-We are NOT paid for network ads.
-If you love the show, please donate!
+If you love the show,

 During show time, if you can't receive our live broadcast, please refresh this page with your browser, click the On-Demand Player link and wait a few seconds for the show to start.
 If that doesn't work, please click Contact Us, above, to send your message and we'll try to help.
 Or just wait until the show archive is posted.